-UD’s Department of Human Development and Family Studies (HDFS) offers programs in Human Services and Early Childhood Education to prepare our students to address the needs of children, adults and families across the lifespan.
+UD’s Department of Human Development and Family Sciences (HDFS) offers programs in Human Services and Early Childhood Education to prepare our students to address the needs of children, adults and families across the lifespan.

 Our programs are designed for students who want to make a career of helping people.
 Our graduates develop the knowledge and experience needed to make a difference in the lives of others.

 |HDFS students learn how to help:||HDFS student interests include:|

 We are here to help you help others

 Our dedicated faculty members educate and support over 500 undergraduate and graduate students, helping them to become educators, advocates, social workers, researchers and leaders in their fields.
 Undergraduates have 2 majors to choose from, with a wide variety of concentrations that allow you to focus on a particular field within early childhood education or human services.
 Our graduate programs provide students the opportunity for in-depth exploration in the fields of early childhood education and human services.